camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/jboss/chapters/04-migration/01-migrate-71-72.html.md

 ## 3. Configure Optional Camunda BPM modules

-In addition, there are modules for camunda Connect, camunda Spin, the Freemarker template language and Groovy scripting that extend the camunda BPM functionality.
+In addition, there are modules for Camunda Connect, Camunda Spin, the Freemarker template language and Groovy scripting that extend the Camunda BPM functionality.
 Since all these artifacts add new functionality, the following steps are not required for migration.

 #### Camunda Connect

-In order to activate camunda Connect functionality for a process engine, a process engine plugin has to be registered in `$JBOSS_HOME/standalone/configuration/standalone.xml` as follows:
+In order to activate Camunda Connect functionality for a process engine, a process engine plugin has to be registered in `$JBOSS_HOME/standalone/configuration/standalone.xml` as follows:

 ```xml